xamarin/xamarin-forms-samples/SkiaSharpForms/Demos/README.md

 ---
 name: Xamarin.Forms - SkiaSharp and Xamarin.Forms
-description: The SkiaSharpFormsDemos program demonstrates the use of SkiaSharp in a Xamarin.Forms application.
+description: 'The SkiaSharpFormsDemos program demonstrates the use of #skiasharp in a Xamarin.Forms application.'
 page_type: sample
 languages:
 - csharp